cedar-policy/cedar-docs/docs/collections/_policies/json-format.md

 #### `Set` {#JsonExpr-Set}

-The value of this key is a JSON array of values, each of which is itself an [JsonExpr object](#JsonExpr-objects).
+The value of this key is a JSON array of values, each of which is itself a [JsonExpr object](#JsonExpr-objects).

 **Example**